ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

 where $H_0$ is the non-deformed "real" material length under no applied stress, and $\frac{dH}{dt}$ is the change in material height in time

-Many materials exhibit a proportionality relationship between stress and strain up to a certain point.
+Many materials exhibit elasticity (i.e. a proportional relationship between stress and strain) up to a certain stress.
 The relationship between stress and strain is known as Hook's Law.
-The slope of stress vs. strain is the modulus of elasticity of the material (Young's modulus), E, s.t.
+The slope of stress vs. strain is the modulus of elasticity of the material (Young's modulus), E,

 $$
 E = \frac{\tau}{\epsilon}